Magic Kingdom Transportation: Monorail, Boat, Walking, Bus + TTC

 Getting to Magic Kingdom

-Here's how to get to Magic Kingdom from anywhere on Disney property.
+Here's how to get to Magic Kingdom from each resort area, plus the rope drop and post-fireworks playbook.

 From Disney Resorts (Bus)